Traditions of Christ in Ancient Britain

 You will learn about Robert the Bruce and the last ride of the Templar Knights on this

 battlefield to secure independence for Scotland.
-We will also make a visit to the William
+We will make a visit to Stirling Castle before

 in the 1400s by the St. Clair family.
 Rosslyn, is a sacred site full of symbolism and energetic ley